-(representing \$13,632.50 in fees and \$499.34 in costs).
-Fees App. at 9.
-Respondent responded to the motion on February 20, 2020, indicating that he "is satisfied the statutory requirements for an award of attorneys' fees and costs are met in this case" and requests that I exercise my discretion and determine a reasonable award for attorneys' fees and costs.
-Resp. at 2-3 (ECF No. 28).
+indicating that "Respondent is satisfied the statutory requirements for an award of attorneys' fees and costs are met in this case."
+Resp. at 2 (ECF No. 80).
 Petitioner did not file a reply thereafter.

 This matter is now ripe for consideration.